-Provide a button that triggers a background process to determine the latitude and longitude coordinates of the user’s geographic position so that further action can be applied like zooming the map to the current location.
-Label the button “Locate me”, “Near me”, or simply add the locate me icon that looks like a target with a solid circle inside.
-Place the button in a corner of the map, on mobile devices a good place is near the bottom where users can easily access it with their thumbs.
+Provide a button that triggers a process to determine the latitude and longitude coordinates of the user’s geographic position.
+Label the button Locate Me or Near Me, or simply show the locate me icon that looks like a target symbol.
+Place the button in a corner of the map — a good place on mobile devices is near the bottom where users can easily access it with their thumbs.

-As an alternative to the button, one may consider a link instead.
-This approach should be used when more verbose labels like “Find a hospital near me” or “Local deals for tonight” are required.
-Provide clear headers and place links near a location finder or search.
-Consider adding the locate me icon for clarity.
+As an alternative to the Locate Me button, a link may be used.
+This approach is especially useful when more verbose labels such as Find a Hospital Near Me or Local Deals Tonight are needed.
+Place the link near a location finder or search and consider adding the Locate Me icon adornment for clarity.